adospinoiu/MERN_Reading_List/README (GitHub Created Blank).md

 #58 Moving right along in the Fourth-Class.
 Have moved on the the next weeks to try to get the videos out of the way.

 #59 Done with all the vidoes.
 Now need to do all the assignments.

+#60 Going to try and wrap up all the assignments from Fourth-Class tomorrow.